-In general, teeth whitening is a safe and effective way to remove stains from teeth.
+In general, teeth whitening is a safe and effective way to remove stains from teeth and brighten your smile.
 When used properly, it does not spoil tooth enamel.
-However, it may have some side effects.
-It also doesn't work in all cases and can be expensive.
+However, it may have some side effects and doesn't work in all cases.
+It can also be expensive.

 Patients should be aware of the risks and drawbacks and decide for themselves if teeth whitening, especially professional teeth whitening, is right for them.
 Professional whitening treatments can be safe and effective for both intrinsic (deep) and extrinsic (superficial) stains.
 According to the American Dental Association (ADA), some people experience side effects, such as inflammation of the gums and temporary tooth sensitivity, which affect between 8 and 41 percent of people.
 All forms of teeth whitening can cause temporary sensitivity, which will go away on its own after a few days or weeks.
 A side effect of teeth whitening is that it can cause tooth sensitivity.

 If your teeth are sensitive to hot or cold foods and drinks, you may experience even more sensitivity after teeth whitening.
 This increase in sensitivity may be temporary or may last longer, depending on the severity of your original tooth sensitivity and how often you use teeth whitening products.
 If you are someone looking for dramatic results, then you probably need to have your teeth whitened more often than someone who is only looking for a slight improvement.
 Studies now show that whitening teeth with whitening products containing hydrogen peroxide can endanger dental health.
 If you are looking for a reliable dental clinic in Taylors Lakes Australia for a teeth whitening procedure, look no further than Gardens Dental.